nobitagit/blog/_posts/2020-11-01-How-I-remember-everything-I-learn.md

 - ...but still loose enough so it didn't kill my creativity and the free flow of thoughts that happens when learning something new
 - searchable
 - low friction, as in, easy to type in, giving me a pleasant, natural experience
-- non existent learning curve (no "new revolutionary tools").
+- non-existent learning curve (no "new revolutionary tools").
 Sorry, I'm busy leaning something else
 - easily retrievable, available anywhere
 - recoverable if a disaster happens (think about forgetting your notebook on a train, or having it chewed by your dog)
 - trackable, I wanted to be able to see my progress through the months, and possibly get some stats, if not for vanity